phoenix344/phpbb-mdt-style/readme.md

 **IN DEVELOPMENT** WIP

 It's a mobile optimized style for phpBB.
 Completely untested in any browser, but Chrome and Firefox.
 I want to refuse to support IE11, but I have to admit: It's an easy task to convert the ES6 into ES2015 and it's easy to use autoprefixer and optimize CSS for IE11.
 The only thing that will not work are CSS variables.
-So yeah... let's bring this thing to life!
+Let's bring this thing to life!

 ## Todo